One Year Since the Al-Aqsa Flood, Also Known as October 7th

 What Trials Did the Jewish People Face in the Past Year?

 For many families, the past year has been filled with an undying longing for their loved ones who were murdered or who are still in captivity.
-101 people are still being held hostage by Hamas and, tragically, many of them are assumed to be dead.
+101 People are still being held hostage by Hamas and, tragically, many of them are assumed to be dead.
 On that calamitous day, 251 people were kidnapped and over 1,200 people were brutally and maliciously murdered.
 Since then, 728 Israeli soldiers and security officials have been killed while protecting the people of Israel (sadly this number grows with each new week of the war).

 Prior to this attempted genocide on Israel, the Jewish nation had been at odds over political disagreements.
 After the attack, the country was quickly united in the fight for their survival.